Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 50 million years ago

 About 50 million years ago, the power over the planet was then passed on to mammals.
 Without dinosaurs, they began feeling freedom, actively spreading around the planet and evolving with all their might.
-Meanwhile, the length of the day had reached almost 24 hours, and the temperature stable remained near the 24 degrees Celsius mark.
+Meanwhile, the length of the day had reached almost 24 hours, and the temperature remained stable at around 24 degrees Celsius.
 That’s about 75 Fahrenheit.

 8 – 4 million years ago